shashnavad/wine-quality-mlops/README.md

 ### Project Overview
-This is an MLOps project that implements an end-to-end machine learning pipeline for wine quality prediction using MLflow Workflows.
+This is an MLOps project that implements an end-to-end machine learning pipeline for wine quality prediction using Kubeflow Workflows.
 The project demonstrates MLOps best practices including pipeline orchestration, containerization, and Kubernetes deployment.

 ### Key Components